-- All original windows and doors including those to basement levels are to be retained.
-C11 - C12 Non-original doors and windows shall be reconfigured to a traditional type consistent with the architectural style of the building and, where evidence exists of the original doors and windows, they are to be replicated. - C13 Original fences that have been replaced by incrusive fences should be replaced. - C14 When works are proposed in the street front zone Council encourages, and may require reconstruction or restoration of missing elements or reversal of uncharacteristic elements. - C15 Where a building forms part of a group, any work in the street front zone must be designed to retain the contribution and relationship of that building to the other buildings or epealed by will cr building which comprise the group.
+- C10 The location, form and materials of original stairs must be retained Risers and treads may be reconfigured to conform with BCA requirements. - C11 All original windows and doors including those to basement weeks are to be retained. - C12 Non-original doors and windows shall be reconfigured to a traditional type consistent with the architectural style of the building and, where evidence exists of the original doors and windows, they are to be replicated. - C13 Original fences that have been replaced by intrusive fences should be replaced. - C14 When works are proposed in the street nont zone Council encourages, and may require reconstruction or restoration of missing elements or reversal of uncharacteristic elements. - C15 Where a building forms part of Group, any work in the street front zone must be designed to retain the contribution and relationship of that building to the other buildings or zepealed by MDCP 201 building which comprise the group.